 About Pier 5

 Not in the mood to break a sweat?
-Not to worry: cheer on your team from beneath the shade sails lining the northern and southern sides of the fields.
+Not to worry: cheer on your team from beneath the spectator benches.
 Or plan a picnic on our 30-foot wide promenade for a meal with magnificent views of lower Manhattan, Governors Island, and New York Harbor.

 Pier 5 is dedicated to active recreation and features playing fields capable of configurations for soccer, lacrosse, rugby, flag football and ultimate Frisbee.
-Shade sails line the northern and southern sides of the pier to provide shade for spectators.
 Players and spectators can watch the game from the bleachers and benches situated along the sidelines.

 If you are interested in obtaining a permit for your league or team, you may apply for one by clicking here.